piszkot/piszkot/README.md

 ## 📁 Structure

 Each file contains its own documentation — notes, comments, and usage tips are written directly in the source files.
+Sometimes there may also be an additional README file in a specific repository.

 ## 🔧 Programming languages:
 There are quite a few of them, so each repository has the language used in its name to make it easier to find your way around.